Tour summary with pictures

 Explore Franz Josef

-Franz Josef Glacier Helihike with The Helicopter Line
+Franz Josef Glacier Helihike with Franz Josef Glacier Guides

-Your accommodation: Te Waonui Forest Retreat
+Your accommodation: Legacy Te Waonui Hotel Franz Josef

 Nestled amongst native West Coast rainforest at Franz Josef is a very special five-star retreat.
 Designed with utmost care of its precious environment, guests at Te Waonui Forest Retreat will find themselves encircled by rainforest and accommodated in natural and sustainable luxury.